Important Advisory - US Travel Security Protocols for Researchers

 • Indigenous Workforce Development Stream: The intent of the Indigenous Workforce Development Stream is to strengthen and develop Northern Ontario’s Indigenous workforce through business partnerships by offering internships to Indigenous persons.

 Under this program, covering both streams, Lakehead University has a quota of five research-related placements.
-Of these five, one is currently available.
-The internal deadline for the submission of internship applications to the Office of Research Services is December 1, 2023.
-Please note that you will need to create an account on the NOHFC website in order to create an application, however please do not submit your application to the NOHFC.
+Of these five, two are currently available, and one will be available in January 2025.
+The internal deadline for the submission of internship applications to the Office of Research Services is November 1, 2024.
+Please note that you will need to create an account on the NOHFC website in order to create an application, however, please do not submit your application to the NOHFC.
 Instead, please email a copy of your application to Andrew Hacquoil, Research Facilitator (Institutional Programs), Office of Research Services, at ahacquo1@lakeheadu.ca

-If more than one internship application is received, an internal competition will need to be held.
+If more than three internship applications are received, an internal competition will need to be held.
 Applications will be reviewed and ranked by the Senate Research Committee (SRC).
 The SRC will then make a recommendation to the Vice-President, Research and Innovation regarding which applications should be submitted to the NOHFC.

 Eligible Candidates/Costs